 What is Epilepsy?

-Epilepsy, also known as seizure disorder, is a neurological condition that affects the central nervous system.
+Epilepsy is a neurological condition that affects the central nervous system.
 Epilepsy is often diagnosed after one has suffered at least two seizure episodes not associated with any known medical condition.
 These seizures usually occur when the electrical activity in the brain is disturbed.

 Seizures is life-threatening and treatment is required.
 There are different types of epilepsy, including:

 - Idiopathic Generalised Epilepsy - generally appears during childhood and is often associated with a strong family history of epilepsy

 - Idiopathic Partial Epilepsy - the mildest type of epilepsy begins in childhood and may be outgrown by puberty